Fulvic Acid vs. Folic Acid: What's the Difference?

 Fulvic Acid vs. Folic Acid: The Differences

-Fulvic acid and folic acid differ from one another in several important ways.
-Their chemical makeup and architectural structures are just two significant areas of difference.
 In contrast to folic acid, a manufactured form of folate and usually referred to as vitamin B9, fulvic acid is an organic chemical naturally occurring in soil.

-Additionally, the health benefits of these two substances vary greatly.
 Fulvic acid has been shown to improve digestion, boost nutrient absorption, detoxify the body, and enhance overall immune function.

 Conversely, folic acid prevents congenital disorders, including neural tube abnormalities, by playing a critical role in DNA synthesis and cell proliferation.